 Part of the long-term treatment to keep the ammonia levels down involves the use of a range of different medicines.
-The medicines are used in different combinations and are specific to the individual patient.
-Some patients are not on any medicines.
+The medicines are used in different combinations and are specific to the individual patient

-ARGININE: this is an essential amino acid located in the urea cycle.
+ARGININE: this is an essential amino acid located in the urea cycle use in ASA and AS.

 Arginine is not used in arginase deficiency.
 Taking extra arginine as a medication will help the urea cycle work more efficiently.

 CARGLUMIC ACID: is also known as N-CARBAMYLGLUTAMATE: this is a medicine of choice in N-acetylglutamate deficiency (NAGS deficiency) to re-activate the urea cycle.
-It may also be used when a urea cycle disorder is suspected as part of the investigation process or therapy trial.
+It may also be used when a as part of the clinical trial for CPS1. or therapy trial.

-CITRULLINE: it can be substituted for arginine in some patients.
-It is not used in citrullinaemia
+CITRULLINE: is substituted for arginine in CPS1 and OTC patients.
+It is not used in citrullinemia, ASA, or arginase deficiency.

-SODIUM BENZOATE: this medicine also reduces the amount of ammonia, in a similar way to sodium phenylbutyrate.
+SODIUM BENZOATE: this medicine also reduces the amount of ammonia in a similar way to sodium phenylbutyrate, but through a different pathway.